tholden/dynareOBC/README.md

          matrix.
     * `PTest=INTEGER` (default: `0`)
          Tests if the top `INTEGERxINTEGER` submatirx of M is a P matrix.
 Set this to 0 to disable these tests.
-    * `LPSolver=STRING` (default: automatically selected based on the detected solvers) Specifies the solver to use for the linear programming problem that is solved when checking whether matrices are S/S_0.
+    * `LPSolver=STRING` (default: `xpress,gurobi,cplex,mosek,clp,scip,linprog,glpk,lpsolve,cdd,qsopt,*`)
+         Specifies the preferred solver to use for the linear programming problem that is solved when checking whether matrices are S/S_0.
 To find out what solvers are available to you, run `dynareOBC TestSolvers`, and examine the list displayed by YALMIP.

  * **For controlling IRFs**
     * `SlowIRFs`